Reddit IPO: Everything you need to know about Reddit

 How much is Reddit worth?

 Reddit was valued at $10 billion in a private fundraising round in August 2021.
-When it first decided to list, it was aiming for a valuation of more than $15 billion but whether that will hold or not is another matter.
-A lot of IPO valuations have dropped significantly over the last two years given market conditions, so it's likely Reddit's valuation will be revised prior to listing.
+When it first decided to list, it was aiming for a valuation of more than $15 billion; however, the company has lowered its sights to $5 billion according to the New York Times.

 What does Reddit do?

 Reddit is an online discussion board and community, founded in 2005 by Steve Huffman and late activist Aaron Swartz.
-Despite not being as popular as other social media firms such as Facebook, Instagram and Twitter, Reddit has made its name with niche – and often controversial – discussion groups.
+Despite not being as popular as other social media firms such as Facebook, Instagram and Twitter, Reddit has made its name with niche—and often controversial—discussion groups.

 Most recently, Reddit has become a hub of retail investors, flocking to the board r/WallStreetBets to discuss tips and ideas on stock trading.
-The community – known as a subreddit – was responsible for the rise of GameStop and other so called ‘meme stocks’.
+The community – known as a subreddit – was responsible for the rise of GameStop and other so-called ‘meme stocks’.
 Their intentions were to profit as hedge funds covered their short positions, in what’s known as a short squeeze.

 How does Reddit make money?